JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 The DollarsPerMegawattHour variable was numerical, it gives the wholesale price of electricity.
 It’s the price at which electricity was bought and sold in the wholesale market at a specific date and time, and point of connection.

 The TradingPeriod had a max value of 50 even though there are only 48 trading periods in New Zealand’s electricity market.
 This was because daylight savings ended on 2017-04-02 and clocks were turned back one hour, meaning there was an extra hour for that day, resulting in two more 30 minute trading periods

-I removed these observations from the dataset as I wanted to maintain a consistent daily structure, which is important for ARIMA.
+I removed these additional observations from the dataset as I wanted to maintain a consistent daily structure, which is important for ARIMA.

+Due to daylight savings 2017-09-24 had two less trading periods, to maintain a consistent daily structure I used linear interpolation to fill this gap.

-There were no missing values or NA's in the dataset
+There were no other missing values or NA's in the dataset

 # EDA